What is a Registered Agent in Delaware?

 -

-How quickly should a new Registered Agent be appointed if the current one is no longer available?
+How quickly should a new Statutory Agent be appointed if the current one is no longer available?

-You should aim to appoint a new Registered Agent immediately if the current one is no longer able to serve.
-Delaware law requires that your company has a Registered Agent at all times.
+You should aim to appoint a new Statutory Agent immediately if the current one is no longer able to serve.
+Delaware law requires that your company has a Statutory Agent at all times.

 -